rails/rails/guides/source/active_record_multiple_databases.md

 config.active_record.writing_role = :default
 config.active_record.reading_role = :readonly
 ```

+It's important to connect to your database in a single model and then inherit from that model
+for the tables rather than connect multiple individual models to the same database.
+Database
+clients have a limit to the number of open connections there can be and if you do this it will
+multiply the number of connections you have since Rails uses the model class name for the
+connection specification name.

 Now that we have the database.yml and the new model set up it's time to create the databases.
 Rails 6.0 ships with all the rails tasks you need to use multiple databases in Rails.